TseSteven/SureSide/README.md

 # SureSide

+A simple radiological quality control applcation to detect falsely applied annotation on radiological image.
+It is a client server application with DICOM capability.
+By setting up auto DICOm routing from your hospital DICOM server to SureSdie server, image

 ### [Server Installation]

 Wrong side marker detection system for radiographic image

 #### Easy way to test the application:

-1. Download the Virtualbox ova file 'DR_QC_buster GitHub.ova from'  https://sourceforge.net/projects/sureside/files/
+1. Download the Virtualbox ova file 'DR_QC_buster GitHub.ova' from  https://sourceforge.net/projects/sureside/files/

 2. Import the ova and start the virtual server.